How do I find the live Q&A session following on from a symposium?

 The main programme lists all the links between paper sessions and follow-up interactive sessions.
 These are typically either straight after the papers have been presented or within an hour or so.
 The Q&A sessions are held in the Meeting Rooms.
 At any one time there maybe four or five different sessions running at the same time in the same break.
 Before you start out, you need to do some research and identify the sessions you want to attend and check which meeting rooms their feedback sessions are in and what time they start. ..

-Click through the menus to the 'Meeting Rooms and Forum' and then select 'Visit the FORUM'.
+Click through the menus to the 'Meeting Rooms and Forum' and then select 'go to zoom'.
 You will be in a ZOOM meeting with any number of other people present.
 If you are looking for someone, then you will need to do some searching..
-Because there may be a lot of people it is probably best to use the 'chat' function to find the person and to 'chat' with them - unless you can find an empty Meeting Room to go into.
+Because there may be a lot of people it is probably best to use the 'chat' function to find the person and to 'chat' with them - unless you can find an empty Breakout Room to go into.
 Then you can have a more normal conversation.

 You can always email firstname.lastname@example.org.
 There will be a lot of people working behind the scenes to keep things moving forwards, so you should get someone onto your issue very quickly.
 You can also contact Dave Bartram, who is the Chair of the organizing group, on Treasurer@intestcom.org